 Program details: How it works

-The average stay in the Seadrunar treatment program is 9 to 12 months, depending on the client’s individual needs and treatment recommendations.
-The program is divided into two phases: The first phase lasts up to six months and the second phase usually lasts three months.
+The average length of stay is dependent on the client’s individual needs and treatment recommendations.
+The program is divided into two portions: Long Term Residential lasts up to six months and Recovery House usually lasts three months.

 Clients begin in a full-time, structured treatment phase that identifies the self-destructive behaviors that impair their ability to work or get an education, and function in society.
 They attend three group therapy sessions per week, bi-weekly counseling sessions, and daily concept seminars.
 In a daily routine that fosters interpersonal support and a sense of self-worth, each individual begins to develop personal accountability and responsibility.

-A client entering the first phase of Seadrunar’s program will experience a 90-day blackout period.
+A client entering the Long Term Residential portion of Seadrunar’s program will experience a 90-day blackout period.
 This means the client will have no contact with anyone outside the facility unless it is an emergency, communication with children, or for legal, medical and dental appointments.
 After completing the blackout periods, clients are allowed to make and receive three phone calls per week.
 These calls are approved and monitored.
 Clients past the blackout period can receive and send mail and have approved visitors during our Saturday evening Open House.

-During this first phase, no client may leave the facility unless accompanied by a senior client.
+During Long Term Residential, no client may leave the facility unless accompanied by a senior client.
 A client will be considered awol if he/she leaves the facility alone or without staff permission.
-First phase clients are not allowed to have money on their person unless authorized by staff.
+Long Term Residential clients are not allowed to have money on their person unless authorized by staff.

-Entering the second phase, clients begin to practice their new skills in the real world through work or education.
+Entering Recovery House, clients begin to practice their new skills in the real world through work or education.
 They attend two group therapy sessions per week, monthly counseling sessions, and seminars as needed.

 Clients receive assistance in finding employment or enrolling in higher education.
 Prior to seeking employment or higher education, all clients without a high school diploma/GED will be required to complete their GED before moving forward.
 Once they have established employment/education and they are comfortable with the transition, we assist clients in finding clean and sober housing options.
 Once they have employment, housing and a budget to support themselves established, they are eligible to complete the residential portion of our program.
 Six months of After Care is available to all clients that successfully complete our in-patient program.